ARVR-Dev/crazyflies_headset_codebase/README.md

-# VICON_ROS_Headset_communication
+# base codes for multi drone app
+- ROS code for crazy flies
-This repo contains server side code that is used to connect to VICON, ROS and Headset
+- server that is used to connect with headset and ROS